poledkar/FreqShow/README.md

 - Run with normal HDMI display (or on desktop PC, in Python virtual environment in `env` subdirectory).
 - Don't hide mouse cursor.
 - Accept input events again (likely broken by changes between `pygame 1` and `pygame 2`).
+- Option to offset frequency by 125 MHz (when used with RF upconverter).